deadlydog/deadlydog.github.io/_drafts/2025-02-08-Windows-settings-I-change-after-a-clean-install.md

 > NOTE: Modifying the registry can be dangerous if you don't know what you're doing, so be sure to [backup your registry](https://www.tweaking.com/how-to-backup-whole-registry-in-windows-10-step-by-step-guide/) before making any changes.

-I include PowerShell commands instead of manual steps for modifying the registry to help ensure that only the intended keys are modified.
+I provide terminal commands instead of manual point-and-click steps for modifying the registry to help ensure that only the intended keys are modified.
+You can run these commands in PowerShell or Command Prompt.

-Some commands shown below may need to be ran from an elevated PowerShell prompt (i.e. run PowerShell as an Administrator), otherwise you may get an error like `Requested registry access is not allowed`.
+Some commands shown below may need to be ran from an elevated terminal (e.g. run PowerShell as an Administrator), otherwise you may get an error like `Requested registry access is not allowed`.
 Also, you may need to restart your computer for some changes to take effect.

+If you are curious about the syntax of the registry commands, you can find [the reg.exe MS docs here](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/reg).

 ### Disable searching the web in the Start Menu search